This post was reviewed and updated on July 27, 2020

-Most all lenders will require your personal information as the owner of the business, and may even need to see your personal credit score as well.
-They’ll also look at your business credit score and report, so be sure to check your credit before applying to know where you stand.
+Most all lenders will require your personal information as the owner of the business, and will likely require your personal credit score as well.
+They’ll also look at your business credit profile, so be sure to check your credit before applying to know where you stand.

 This process can take time, but it’s much better than going through the entire application process only to find out that you didn’t qualify from the start.

 Also, look into what documentation the lender requires.
-They’ll typically require the following:
+Depending on the lender, they may require some of the following:

 - Your business plan